 After executing the above command, you should receive a message, “Uninstalled product key successfully.”

 Step 3.
-Above command has uninstalled the product key from your Windows 11 machine, but it still available in Windows Registry.
+The above command has uninstalled the product key from your Windows 11 machine, but it still available in Windows Registry.
 To eliminate the Windows 11 product key from the registry also, type the following command and hit

 When you execute the above command, you should see a message, “Product key from registry cleared successfully.”